History of the Baltimore County Police Department

 The first helicopter was placed into service.

 The new Woodlawn Precinct opened replacing the one built in 1955.
+Computers were installed in patrol cars and radio systems were upgraded to 800Mhz.

 The Citizen's Police Academy was developed.